Republicans push Akin to quit Senate race over rape comments

-WASHINGTON Senior Republicans urged congressman Todd Akin on Monday to quit the U.S. Senate race in Missouri over his inflammatory remarks about rape that distracted from the party's nomination next week of Mitt Romney for U.S. president.
+WASHINGTON Senior Republicans on Monday pushed their candidate in the Missouri Senate race, congressman Todd Akin, to quit over his remarks about rape that distracted from the build up to the party's nomination of Mitt Romney for U.S. president next week.

-President Barack Obama called Akin's remarks offensive in a rare appearance in the White House briefing room, compounding the Republicans' discomfort.
+In a rare appearance in the White House briefing room that seemed aimed at capitalizing on the Republicans' discomfort, President Barack Obama called Akin's remarks offensive.

 The furor pushed the campaign debate squarely onto social issues and away from jobs, which Romney has tried to keep at the center of his bid to win the November 6 presidential election.